For regular season rules, see the About \ Rules page.

 2.3 Once a game has begun, only league commissioners or tournament umpires may interrupt or end a game due to weather or field conditions.
 If such a circumstance should occur, pursuant to Rule 2.4, such games will be completed at a later time determined by league commissioners.

-2.4 Seven innings shall constitute a complete game unless the game reaches 55 minutes.
+2.4 Except for the Final Four and Championship rounds, seven innings shall constitute a complete game unless the game reaches 55 minutes.
 No new innings shall begin after that time.
 If a game is tied after seven completed innings or 55 minutes, the game will continue into extra innings until a winner is determined.

 2.5 All games will begin as scheduled unless delayed by a prior game.
 Team members should be ready to play 5 minutes prior to the scheduled starting time.
-If a team is unable field a minimum number of players at that time, it will forfeit by a 7-0 score.
+If a team is unable to field a minimum number of players at that time, it will forfeit by a 7-0 score.

 2.6 If, after 3 innings, one team's score is 20 or more runs greater than the other, the game will be declared over due to the "mercy rule."
 If, after 4 innings, one team's score is 15 or more runs greater than the other, the game will be declared over due to the "mercy rule."
 If, after 5 innings, one team's score is 10 or more runs greater than the other, the game will be declared over due to the “mercy rule.”
 This rule will NOT apply to the Final Four or Championship rounds.